The Edmonton region leads in housing affordability

 Source: RBC Research

-The region’s housing affordability advantage also holds true in the rental market.
-According to the Canadian Center for Policy Alternatives, the Edmonton region is second after Montreal for rental affordability among Canada’s major cities (Figure 6).
+The Region’s housing affordability advantage also holds true in the rental market.
+According to the Canadian Center for Policy Alternatives, the Edmonton Region is second after Montreal for rental affordability among Canada’s major cities (Figure 6).

 Figure 6.
 Hours per Week to Afford a 2 Bedroom Apartment at Minimum Wage